 The Multiple Source option has two different applications.
-The first one is to prepare trial positions for the grid search of the centroid, inspecting usually positions in the vicinity of the optimum depth found with the Single Source inversion.
-In this application we do design a Multiple Source stencil, but make inversion in such low frequencies that just a single subevent represents the whole source.
-The second possible application of the Multiple Source option is to design the trial source positions for inversion of the earthquake into a complex source model, consisting of more than a single subevent.
+The first one is to prepare trial positions for the grid search of the centroid, inspecting usually positions in the vicinity of the optimum depth found with the single source inversion.
+In this application we do design a multiple source stencil, but make inversion in such low frequencies that just a single subevent represents the whole source.
+The second possible application of the multiple source option is to design the trial source positions for inversion of the earthquake into a complex source model, consisting of more than a single subevent.
 Obviously, as a rule, the latter is achieved by the inversion including higher frequencies and using a denser grid of the trial positions than of the first application.

-This manual describes the code options.
+We have to note here that this manual describes the code usage and code options.
 It cannot describe all possible strategies how to use the code.
-For example, the user may use the Multiple Source option in the beginning of his study to find the centroid (the first application), which might need trial positions relatively far from the hypocenter, and with a relatively large grid spacing.
+For example, the user may use the multiple source option in the beginning of his study to find the centroid (the first application), which might need trial positions relatively far from the hypocenter, and with a relatively large grid spacing.
 Then he may wish to repeat the same procedure with finer grid spacing to find the exact position of the centroid.
 Finally, he can try the application of the second type, i.e. to resolve several subevents.
 The latter may often fail, due to lacking data, or simply because the earthquake has no clear complexity, then his result remains to be just the precise centroid solution (with no additional details).
 This discussion explains why it is nearly impossible to give an "always working hint" of where and how densely the trial source positions should be designed.